craftercms/docs/source/by-role/system-admin/security/configure-studio-security.rst

 |

-To assign a role to a group, please follow the guide :ref:`newIa-role-mappings`.
-To assign permissions to a role, please see :ref:`newIa-permission-mappings`
+To assign a role to a group, please follow the guide :ref:`role-mappings`.
+To assign permissions to a role, please see :ref:`permission-mappings`

-For an example of setting up LDAP, see :ref:`newIa-setting-up-simple-ldap-server`
+For an example of setting up LDAP, see :ref:`setting-up-simple-ldap-server`

-.. _newIa-crafter-studio-configure-password-requirements:
+.. _crafter-studio-configure-password-requirements:

 ======================================
 Configure Studio Password Requirements